What is a Louisiana Medical Power of Attorney?

 The rules and restrictions will be different by state; however, in Louisiana, your document must be signed by two witnesses.
 Finally, as a basic rule, your witness(es) will need to be 18 years old or older, and none of them should simultaneously be designated as your Power of Attorney agent.

-See Louisiana Healthcare Power of Attorney law: CC 2997
+See Louisiana Medical/Healthcare Power of Attorney law: CC 2997